chef/chef-web-docs/snapshots/release_chef_11-0/source/server_components.rst

 .. end_tag

-.. note:: See the list of :ref:`error messages that may be present <error_messages-external-postgresql>` when configuring the Chef server to use a remote PostgreSQL server.
+.. note:: See the list of error messages that may be present when configuring the Chef server to use a remote PostgreSQL server.

 .. end_tag